 - to “be My witnesses” (Book of Acts)

-– but no mention in these final instructions to instruct all nations of the purported risk of enormous, eternal, post-mortem damnation, as maintained by most of the Constantinian Church to this day.
+– but no mention in these final instructions to instruct people of all nations of the purported risk of enormous, eternal, post-mortem damnation, as maintained by most of the Constantinian Church to this day.

 The Jews in Jesus’ day, living in the cross-over time between Old and New Covenants either had to reject Moses Law in favour of Jesus or (more accurately) needed to at least distinguish between Moses’ teaching and the false orthodoxy that preferred human traditions above the Law (see Mark 7:9-13).
 They could worship Jesus or suffer the coming judgement of God about to be implemented by the Roman Army.
 If they chose to worship Jesus they would be persecuted by the Judaists leaders.
 Jesus describes these Judaists in the text as “the one’s killing the body, and afterwards there’s nothing more they can do.”
-The Judaists would, I suggest, not have been allowed to humiliate their memory in the eyes of their loved ones by doing other than allowing a proper burial.
+The Judaists allowed proper burials even of the prophets they killed (Luke 11:48), including of course Jesus Himself.

-Both options might be considered dangerous but one has honour before God and one does not.
-So Jesus says, “I will warn you whom you should fear; fear the one who after the killing has authority to cast into Gehenna; yea, I say to you, Fear that one!”
+Thus Jesus fellow Jews were faced with a forced choice between two dangerous options.
+Truly, He brought not outward peace but conflict to the land (Matt 10:34) (along with inner peace to the souls of believers).
+So Jesus instructs them both who to fear and not to fear.
+He says, “I will warn you whom you should fear; fear the one who after the killing has authority to cast into Gehenna; yea, I say to you, Fear that one!”
 When the Roman Army destroyed Jerusalem, there would have been no consoling presence of the Comforter but despair in the knowledge that God had again forsaken Israel, and in death, the ignominy of a mass grave in with the garbage, burned for hygiene’s sake.
+Then, for those who believe in His Father, “Do not fear, you are worth more than many sparrows” (Luke 12:7).

-So where was the warning for the second exile?
-It was in Jesus’ warnings and prophecies of a overwhelming “Day of the Lord” coming upon “this generation.”
-God’s warning is given via Jesus in parables such as the Parable of the Vineyard in Mark 12:1-12.
-God’s warning was repeated by the Apostles in their letters written mostly, I believe, before AD 70 and which form much of the New Testament today.
 History records that the Jews who believed in Pacifist Jesus were pacifist in regard to defending even Jerusalem: they left for neighbouring Roman-controlled provinces and were saved/spared the wrath of God upon His son Israel.
-The 40 years until “the end (of the Age of the Old Covenant) would have seemed unending and even confusing to the faithful being persecuted for Jesus’ Name, but they were exhorted to endure until the end (Matthew 24:13) since God was patient and not willing that any (of the Jews) fail to escape (2 Peter 3:9,10).
+The 40 years until “the end of the Age” (the end of the Age of the Old Covenant) would have seemed unending and even confusing to the faithful being persecuted for Jesus’ Name, but they were exhorted to endure until the end (Matthew 24:13) since God was patient and not willing that any (of the Jews) fail to escape (2 Peter 3:9,10).